yw-fang/yw-fang.github.io/_pages/includes/others.md

 ## Committee
 - Member of International Committee and invited reviewer for International Conference on Mechanical Engineering and Materials since 2020
 - [Member](https://github.com/yw-fang/yw-fang.github.io/blob/master/certficates/conference-committee/AMEE2023-TPC.pdf) of Conference Committee of 2023 5th International Conference on Advanced Materials and Ecological Environment
+- One of the three organizers (Tiago Cerqueira, Yue-Wen Fang, Simone di Cataldo) of the Mini-Colloquium "Frontiers in phonon-mediated superconductivity" at CMD31-General Conference of the Condensed Matter Division of the European Physical Society, Braga, Portugal, 2024

 ## Outreach
 - A [science volunteer](https://github.com/yw-fang/yw-fang.github.io/blob/master/certficates/outreach/ScienceWeek-UPVEHU2022.pdf) in the "scale up your world" workshop in the Science Week